Estimating intrinsic causal influences in real-world examples#

 ==== Evaluation of Generated Distribution ====

-The estimated KL divergence indicates a good representation of the data distribution, but might indicate some smaller mismatches between the distributions.
+The estimated KL divergence indicates some mismatches between the distributions.

 ==== NOTE ====